-Users inside an Active Directory domain can be identified by different properties like their
+Users inside an Active Directory domain can be identified by the following schema properties

-- The userPrinicipalName consists upon the username and its suffix.
+- The userPrincipalName consists upon the username and its suffix.
 Both parts are separated by an '@' character.

 - For an Active Directory domain there can be multiple suffixes defined (UPN suffixes).

 - The same UPN suffix has to be unique inside an Active Directory domain forest.